cran/abima/README.md

 ## Example 2

-This example shows the example for using abYlm.Mglm and how to setup covariates_cfder that you would to condition on.
+This example shows the use of abYlm.Mglm function with confounders covariates_cfder being included in the mediation analysis.

 ``` r
 library(abima)